What are Spatial Regression Models?

-The tech-saavy GIS detective loves spatial regression because it’s used to model spatial relationships.
+The tech-savvy GIS detective loves spatial regression because it’s used to model spatial relationships.
 Regression models investigate what variables explain their location.

-Let’s understand some of the terminology in regression models.
+Let’s understand some of the terminologies in regression models.

 - Dependent variable (Y): What are you trying to predict.
 (Location of crimes)